lekhrajdinkar/02-spring/01_aws/03_database/04_2_DynamoDB_DVA-components.md

 ### 6.3. **ThrottleError**
 - if capacity exceeded then `ProvisionedThroughputExceededException`
+- RCUs and WCUs are spread across all the table's partitions :point_left:
 - **reason**
   - `Hot Keys `– one partition key is being read too many times (e.g., popular item)
   - `Hot Partitions`